yingweiwo

 Mechanism of Action

-The fosnetupitant in this drug combination is a selective P/neurokinin-1 (NK-1) receptor antagonist.
-[Netupitant], the active moiety of fosnetupitant, is a selective neurokinin 1 (NK1) receptor antagonist with antiemetic activity.
-Netupitant competitively binds to and blocks the activity of the human substance P/NK1 receptors in the central nervous system (CNS), inhibiting NK1-receptor binding of the endogenous tachykinin neuropeptide substance P (SP), which results in the prevention of chemotherapy-induced nausea and vomiting (CINV).
-Substance P is found in neurons of vagal afferent fibers innervating the brain-stem nucleus tractus solitarii and the area postrema, which contains the chemoreceptor trigger zone (CTZ), and may be present at high levels in response to chemotherapy.
-The NK-receptor is a G-protein receptor coupled to the inositol phosphate signal-transduction pathway and is found in both the nucleus tractus solitarii and the area postrema.
-Netupitant demonstrated 92.5% NK1 receptor occupancy at 6 hours, with 76% occupancy at 96 hours.
+Fnetupitan, a component of this drug combination, is a selective P/neurokine-1 (NK-1) receptor antagonist.
+[Netupitan] is the active ingredient of netupitan, a selective neurokinin 1 (NK1) receptor antagonist with antiemetic activity.
+Netupitan competitively binds to and blocks the activity of human substance P/NK1 receptors in the central nervous system (CNS), inhibiting the binding of endogenous tachykinin neuropeptide substance P (SP) to NK1 receptors, thereby preventing chemotherapy-induced nausea and vomiting (CINV).
+Substance P is present in neurons innervating vagal afferent fibers of the brainstem innervating the nucleus solitarius and the area retrieval (containing the chemoreceptor trigger zone (CTZ)), and its levels may increase after chemotherapy.
+The NK receptor is a G protein-coupled receptor coupled to the inositol phosphate signaling pathway and is present in the nucleus solitarius and the area retrieval.
+Netutopeptide showed an NK1 receptor occupancy of 92.5% at 6 hours and 76% at 96 hours.

 Pharmacodynamics

-In the combination drug, Akynzeo, palonosetron prevents nausea and vomiting during the acute phase and fosnetupitant prevents nausea and vomiting during both the acute and delayed phase after cancer chemotherapy.
-Neurokinin-1 (NK-1) inhibitor drugs, such as netupitant, possess unique anxiolytic, antidepressant, and antiemetic properties.
+In the combination drug Akynzeo, palonosetron prevents acute nausea and vomiting after cancer chemotherapy, while netutopeptide prevents both acute and delayed nausea and vomiting after cancer chemotherapy.
+Neurokinin-1 (NK-1) inhibitors, such as netutopeptide, possess unique anxiolytic, antidepressant, and antiemetic properties.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.